 This unit, under the Professional Standards Division, identifies recruits and selects quality candidates who meet or exceed our minimum hiring standards.
 The unit is constantly evaluating, refining, and implementing stringent selection procedures and conducting comprehensive background investigations to ensure the selection of the most qualified law enforcement employees; those who can uphold public trust.
 The unit also screens our talented and dedicated staff of volunteers.

-Please Note: If a position you are interested in is not posted at this time, please click on the Menu drop-down in the upper left corner of the Careers page and complete a job interest card.
+Please Note: If a position you are interested in is not posted at this time, please click here to complete a Job Interest Card.
 When the position is posted, you will immediately receive an email letting you know.

 Some things automatically will disqualify you from applying to be a law enforcement officer at the DCSO and the state of Colorado.
 This is a partial list; there could be other disqualifying factors.

 Applicants will automatically be disqualified for the following: